hubverse-org/hubDocs/docs/source/user-guide/model-output.md

       variables](#task-id-use).
    3. **"Model output representation" (3 columns)**: consists of a set of three columns specifying how the model outputs are represented.
-All three of these columns will be used by all Hubs:
+All three of these columns will be present in all model output data:
       1. `output_type` specifies the type of representation of the predictive distribution, namely `"mean"`, `"median"`, `"quantile"`, `"cdf"`, `"cmf"`, `"pmf"`, or `"sample"`.